dfki-ric-underactuated-lab/acromonk/software/python/simulation/behavior_generation/reinforcement_learning/README.md

 ---
 **Challenges:**
 - Can you train a controller that achieves BF brachiation in one swing?
-- Can you train a BF controller only using enegy based reward?
+- Can you train a BF controller only using energy-based reward?
 - Can you train a BF controller only using sparse rewards?
-- Can you train controllers for the other atomic behaviors FB/ZB/ZF ?
+- Can you train controllers for the other atomic behaviors FB/ZB/ZF?
 ---